HuizeMao/Leagues-of-Legend-Win-Rate-Analysis/README.md

 Given the p-value of 0.432, we conclude that the missingness of `csdiffat10` is not dependent on the game's result.
 This finding suggests that whether the team wins or loses does not influence the collection or reporting of the creep score difference at the 10-minute mark.
 The use of TVD as a test statistic provided a nuanced measure of the discrepancy in distributions between our groups of interest, supporting a robust analysis of missingness dependency.

-### Conclusion and Implications
+### Section (missingness) Conclusion
-This analysis confirms that the presence of detailed match data, such as the creep score difference at the 10-minute mark (`csdiffat10`), is not uniformly distributed across all leagues.
-Instead, it varies significantly, likely reflecting league-specific data collection policies or practices.
+This analysis supports that the presence of detailed match data about "the creep score difference at the 10-minute mark" (`csdiffat10`), is dependent on the league that the match takes place, and is not dependent on the game result on that match.

 ---